My landlord is threatening to evict me — what do I do?

 Keep a written record of every threat or incident — dates, times, what was said, any messages.
 This evidence matters if things escalate.

-Contact Shelter England (Get urgent free advice from Shelter) or Citizens Advice (citizensadvice.org.uk) and describe exactly what's happening.
+Contact Shelter England (shelter.org.uk) or Citizens Advice (citizensadvice.org.uk) and describe exactly what's happening.
 They can tell you whether there's a legitimate eviction process underway or whether your landlord is simply trying to pressure you out.

 Related questions